fevish/wolkowskiwebdesign/_posts/2018-05-25-futuristic-websites-and-inbound-marketing.md

 ## The solution?
 Online Marketing!

-Or, more accurately referred to as "Inbound Marketing".
+Or, more specifically, "Inbound Marketing".
 Inbound Marketing tactics include content marketing through:

 * A Website that is **functional and SEO friendly**
 * A Blog with quality articles and content
-* Search Engine Optimization
 * Social Media
 * Email Marketing